Cycling on Going-to-the-Sun Road in Glacier National Park

 Current Plow Locations:

-Getting from Whitefish to Glacier National Park: Whitefish Shuttle offers two daily shuttles from Whitefish to Glacier National Park for hikers and bikers to access Going-to-the-Sun Road, the Apgar Transit Center and the Camas Road.
+Getting from Whitefish to Glacier National Park: Whitefish Outfitters & Tours offers private shuttles from Whitefish to Glacier National Park for hikers and bikers to access Going-to-the-Sun Road, the Apgar Transit Center and the Camas Road.
 This is an excellent option to avoid crowded parking lots as well as an easy way to get over to Glacier for historic Red Bus Tours that pick up at the Apgar Transit Center.

 Bike Rentals: Bike rentals are available at the following Whitefish locations: